God Sees You

 The Rest of the Story

-Jesus said if salt loses its saltiness it is useless; if light is hidden, it is worthless.
+Jesus said if the salt loses its saltiness it is useless; if the light is hidden, it is worthless.

 We are the salt of the earth.
 But whether we give favorable flavor and leave people with a pleasant taste in their mouth about Christianity is a choice we make.
 Whether we are a preservative to stanch the decay of society is a choice we make.